Pure Viva, Tampa Bay Water Treatment | Phone: (941) 367-2354 | Serving Tampa, Sarasota, Clearwater, St. Petersburg, FL

 • Protect New Tampa's well-supplemented supply.
 New Tampa homes often receive water blended from the Hillsborough River and supplemental wells, which can test 2-3 GPG harder than other parts of the city.
 A softener ensures consistent quality regardless of source fluctuations.

 • Lower energy bills year-round.
 Tampa's warm climate means water heaters work hard.
-Scale-free heaters operate up to 30% more efficiently, saving Tampa homeowners an average of $200 to $400 per year on energy costs.
+Scale-free heaters operate up to 30% more efficiently, lowering the energy cost of heating water in Tampa homes.

 • Relief from Tampa's humidity-plus-hard-water effect.
 Tampa's high humidity already stresses skin and hair.
 Adding hard water mineral residue compounds the problem.
 Softened water makes a noticeable difference in skin comfort and hair manageability, especially during humid summer months.